Post job

 Licensed Social Workers are duly and legally recognized to carry out activities related to social work.
 They identify individuals or groups of people in need and assess what kind of help they require.
 They may assist these people in connecting to agencies that would cater to their needs.
 Licensed Social Workers also help people cope with their challenges.
 They are responsible for crafting treatment plans or well-being improvement plans for the individuals they help.
 They may also be called on during times of crisis to provide emotional support to the individuals involved.

 These skill sets are where the common ground ends though.
-A behavioral health specialist responsibility is more likely to require skills like "vital signs," "behavioral health," "cpr," and "direct care."
-Whereas a licensed social worker requires skills like "msw," "lsw," "state regulations," and "emotional factors."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of a behavioral health specialist are more likely to require skills like "vital signs," "behavioral health," "cpr," and "direct care."
+On the other hand, a job as a licensed social worker requires skills like "msw," "lsw," "state regulations," and "emotional factors."
+As you can see, what employees do in each career varies considerably.

 A community health counselor typically provides health and welfare support to the disadvantaged members of a community.
 Their responsibilities revolve around devising strategies to reach out to community members, coordinating with schools and other institutions, and building positive relationships with the communities that they serve.
 They may also provide counseling sessions to individuals of all ages, conduct observations and assessments, perform interventions, and identify any signs of abuse or neglect, reporting to the authorities right away.
 Furthermore, they may refer families or individuals to other social services unit if necessary.

 While some skills are similar in these professions, other skills aren't so similar.
-For example, several resumes showed us that behavioral health specialist responsibilities requires skills like "substance abuse," "patient care," "direct care," and "support services."
-But a community health counselor might use skills, such as, "direct patient care," "therapeutic milieu," "mental health disorders," and "behavior modification."
+For example, resumes show us that behavioral health specialist responsibilities requires skills like "substance abuse," "patient care," "direct care," and "support services."
+But a community health counselor might use other skills in their typical duties, such as, "direct patient care," "therapeutic milieu," "mental health disorders," and "behavior modification."

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from behavioral health specialists resumes, they are more likely to have skills like "patient care," "behavioral health," "direct care," and "behavioral interventions."
-But a mental health worker might have skills like "direct supervision," "patient safety," "direct patient care," and "therapeutic environment."
+The required skills of the two careers differ considerably.
+For example, behavioral health specialists are more likely to have skills like "patient care," "behavioral health," "direct care," and "behavioral interventions."
+But a mental health worker is more likely to have skills like "direct supervision," "patient safety," "direct patient care," and "therapeutic environment."

-Mental health workers are known to earn lower educational levels when compared to behavioral health specialists.
-Additionally, they're 11.0% less likely to graduate with a Master's Degree, and 0.9% less likely to earn a Doctoral Degree.
+Mental health workers earn the highest salary when working in the professional industry, where they receive an average salary of $39,268.
+Comparatively, behavioral health specialists have the highest earning potential in the insurance industry, with an average salary of $53,632.mental health workers typically earn lower educational levels compared to behavioral health specialists.
+Specifically, they're 11.0% less likely to graduate with a Master's Degree, and 0.9% less likely to earn a Doctoral Degree.

 A mental health counselor is responsible for helping patients deal with their emotional and mental disorders by developing treatment plans and conducting regular counseling to track the patient's progress and condition.
 Mental health counselors encourage active communication from their patients, provide coping strategies for triggering situations, seek advice from other health care professionals, and guide patients on doing other activities that would help them relax.
 A mental health counselor must have excellent knowledge of the mental health disciplines to assist patients in their healthy lifestyle development.